 Eastern Kingsnake

 The eastern kingsnake gets its name from its habit of eating other snakes, especially venomous ones.
-The kingsnake can come in many colors, but black with white stripes are most common.
-Kingsnakes have the strongest constriction relative to their size of any snake in the world.
+The kingsnake can come in many colors, but black with white stripes is most common.
+Kingsnakes have the strongest constriction relative to the size of any snake in the world.

 Appearance: Usually black with white or yellow bands around the body, but coloration can vary drastically.
 Can grow up to 4 feet in length.